 From the beginning, everything we saw, smelled, ate, drank, or experienced in those first years in Singapore laid the foundation for what followed over the next three decades.
 We moved to four other countries.
-Singapore was the catalyst to keep experimenting.
+Singapore was the catalyst to keep the experiment going.

 Actually, it was easier than we imagined.
-Because of the people we met, the friends we made–living a little off balance and learning to experiment became the new norm.
-The first important overseas experience happened after I met Jan.
+Because of the people we met, the friends we made–living a little off balance, in the unknown, became our new norm.
+The first important overseas experience happened when I met my friend, Jan.

-Jan was an operating room nurse–we had that in common–who left her job to follow a husband to work in Germany and then Singapore.
+Jan was an operating room nurse–we had that in common–who left her job to follow a husband who worked in Germany and then Singapore.
 We both missed the camaraderie of our co-workers and the hospital environment.
 Here we were, in a foreign country, unable to work professionally.
 It was time to find something else to do.